 - Open Hyper-V Manager

 - Click Virtual Switch Manager under action on the right pane in Hyper-V Manger screen

 - Select External and click on create virtual switch.

-- In the Virtual Switch properties dialog box, specify the name of your choice of the virtual switch and under Connection Type -> External Network, select your system Ethernet card and not your WiFi card.
+- In the Virtual Switch properties dialog box, specify the name of your choice of the virtual switch and under Connection Type -> External Network, select your system Ethernet card.
+You can select WiFi card also.
+But for me the installation succeeded with Ethernet card.
 Click on OK to complete the process.

 Step 1 – Open Hyper V Manager